Pavel Filip

 Pavel Filip (born 10 April 1966) is a Moldovan politician.

-In 2001–2008 he was the director of the Joint-stock company "Bucuria" and in 2008–2011, general manager of Tutun-CTC joint stock company.
+In 2001–2008 he was the director of the Joint-stock company Bucuria SA and in 2008–2011, general manager of Tutun-CTC joint stock company.
 He was then Minister of Information and Communication Technology in the Governments headed by Filat (2), Leancă, Gaburici, and Streleț since 14 January 2011 when he replaced Alexandru Oleinic (2009–2011) and by his investment at the prime minister position on 20 January 2016.
 He was the deputy chairman of the Democrat Party (DPM).
 On 7 September 2019 at the IXth Congress of the DPM was elected for the position of the chairman of the Party.

 During 2019 Moldovan constitutional crisis from 9 to 15 June, Filip was acting president of Moldova.

-Biography

 Education

 Between 1983 and 1990, he studied at the Polytechnic Institute of Chișinău.
 He got the qualification of the mechanical engineer.
 Then, he changed his specialization and, in 1991–1996, he got the bachelor's degree in International Management from the International Management Institute in Chișinău.